The Parkway Half Marathon benefits your Parkway!

 - Next, Sacfit incorporated a Parkway Stewardship component into its training programs to educate its members and the community about the importance of individual support of the Parkway, which includes providing Parkway Pass purchase opportunities at all workouts.
-Over the past 13 years, Sacfit has generated over $250,000 in Parkway Pass purchases, the most of any single organization.
+Over the past 13 years, Sacfit has generated over $255,000 in Parkway Pass purchases, the most of any single organization.
 This revenue stream is vitally important is it goes directly to the County Parks and Recreation Department, which benefits the operational elements of the Parkway.

 All of the proceeds from our projects and programs have not only contributed well over half a million dollars toward the operation, maintenance, enhancement, restoration, and beautification of the American River Parkway, but have inspired other organizations to follow our lead in aligning funds to help benefit the Parkway.

 We encourage everyone, whether individuals or organizations, to support the Parkway Half Marathon and Sacfit in helping benefit our American River Parkway!

 New Project – Repopulation of drinking fountains along the Parkway.

 Over the past several years, many of you may have noticed your favorite drinking fountain that you’ve relied upon for refills has disappeared.
 Well, proceeds from The Parkway Half Marathon and donations from the Parkway Fund is changing that trend with a new and ongoing project to repopulate the lost drinking fountains along the Parkway, as well as installing new fountains in areas never having them, but long overdue.